ischrot/ischrot.github.io/teaching/README.md

 From the winter term 2023/2024 I will no longer be organising our courses.
 However, you can still find information about our group's courses on my website.

+### Winter Term 2023/24

+In the winter term 2023/24 our workgroup offers the following courses at Heidelberg University:
+  - [Seminar on Mathematical Modelling in Biology][semws2324]

 ### Summer Term 2023

 In the summer term 2023 our workgroup offers the following courses at Heidelberg University: